Dart Language

 }

-Here is a implementation that exposes the instance
+In this post, there is an implementation that exposes the instance attribute:

 class Singleton {